julillermo/Learning-React/README.md

 # Learning-React
-A respository separate from my work BitBucket where I can just experiment
+A respository separate from my work BitBucket where I can just experiment with React